 #5 Microadventures by Alastair Humphreys

 Microadventures refer to short, simple, local, and cheap types of adventures.
 Yet, they are still fun, challenging, exciting, and rewarding.
 You’ll learn more about microadventures in this book written by Alastair Humphreys.

-As the world becomes increasingly urbanised and many people are stuck in their work, microadventures offer a realistic escape into the wilderness, simplicity, and the great outdoors without traveling to some faraway places and spending a lot of money.
+As the world becomes increasingly urbanised and many people are stuck in their work, microadventures offer a realistic escape into the wilderness.
+Providing simplicity and the great outdoors without travelling to faraway places and spending a lot of money.
 The main concept of microadventures is to make adventures accessible to people who do not have plenty of outdoor experiences.

 With microadventure, you will not need lots of time and money to explore the great outdoors.
 The book will serve as your practical guide to microadventure.
 It’s filled with interesting tidbits and ideas to inspire you to take up microadventures either on your own or with friends.

 Have you read any books on Adventure Travel?
 Are there adventure travellers that inspire you to get out of your comfort zone?
 If so, please let us know.